ylxdzsw/Restful.jl/README.md

 @async run(Server(app), host=ip"127.0.0.1", port=8000)
 ```

-_notice that a Resource is a function that turns a Request to a Response, so it is a valid [Mux.jl](https://github.com/JuliaWeb/Mux.jl) endpoint._
+_notice that a Resource is a function that turns a Request into a Response, so it is a valid [Mux.jl](https://github.com/JuliaWeb/Mux.jl) endpoint._